naedward/coverityplugin/README.md

 * `covConnectUser`: The username in Coverity Connect server.
 Used only if `commitDefectsXmlConfig` isn't specified.
 * `covConnectPassword`: The password of `covConnectUser` in Coverity Connect server.
 Used only if `commitDefectsXmlConfig` isn't specified.
 * `analyzeNumWorkers`: Number of worker threads to use when using analyze task.
 Defaults to `auto`.
 Note: VM's have issues with --auto
+* `sourceDirectories`: FileCollection of all directories where coverity should look for source files
+* `classDirectories`: FileCollection of all directories where class files should be found
+* `coverityClasspath`: FileCollection of all directories where coverity should look for additional symbols.
+Often project.sourceSets.main.compileClasspath